taichi-dev/taichi/docs/install.rst

         [E 05/14/20 10:46:49.911] Received signal 7 (Bus error)

-  This may be because your NVIDIA card is pre-Pascal and does not support `Unified Memory <https://www.nextplatform.com/2019/01/24/unified-memory-the-final-piece-of-the-gpu-programming-puzzle/>`_.
+  This might be due to the fact that your NVIDIA GPU is pre-Pascal and has limited support for `Unified Memory <https://www.nextplatform.com/2019/01/24/unified-memory-the-final-piece-of-the-gpu-programming-puzzle/>`_.

   * **Possible solution**: add ``export TI_USE_UNIFIED_MEMORY=0`` to your ``~/.bashrc``.
 This disables unified memory usage in CUDA backend.